 When comparing along-track observations of satellites and FRMs, it is important to make the observations comparable.
-For the case of sea ice, this includes considering the sea ice drift ( $C{\mathrm{DRIFT}}$ ).
+For the case of sea ice, this includes considering the sea ice drift (C{DRIFT}).
 Such a drift correction is applied by deriving the drift (shift) between the satellite pass and the airborne observations, this is done by either using local measurements such as crossovers from the airborne campaign or nearby drifting buoys or ship logs if these are drifting with the ice, drifting buoys or by auxiliary data products).
 It is however not always straightforward to compute such a drift correction; it can be done both automatically and manually, however there are limitations with both aspects.
 A manual correction may be able to account for non-uniform drift (the entire ice pack not moving as one), but it is time consuming to correct each point if they were to be applied to individual drift corrections.
 Furthermore, the resolution of potential auxiliary data products used to derive the drift will also impact the accuracy of the drift correction.
-The drift must be derived between the FRM observation's locations ( $\phi_0$ , $\lambda_0$ , t) and the location of which the FRM and satellite tracks are comparable ( $\phi''$ , $\lambda'''$ , t'').
-Hence, the drift correction is denoted $C{\mathrm{DRIFT}}(\phi_0 - \phi'', \lambda_0 - \lambda'', t_0 - t'')$ .
+The drift must be derived between the FRM observation's locations (φ_0, λ_0, t) and the location of which the FRM and satellite tracks are comparable (φ'', λ'', t'').
+Hence, the drift correction is denoted $C{\text{DRIFT}}(\phi_0 - \phi'', \lambda_0 - \lambda'', t_0 - t'')$.
 The sea ice drift only impacts the location of the freeboard estimate, not the actual height of the freeboard estimates.
 Actually, the sea ice drift can change the sea ice freeboard height, in case of diverging or converging motion of the sea ice.
 As this is usually assumed not to be the case, if the airborne campaign is flown during or close to satellite passage time, we will not include this here.

 Now to make the FRM freeboards comparable to the satellite observations, the data must be resampled to the location where the FRM freeboards and satellite freeboards are comparable.
 This location could be the satellite observations or could be the FRM locations - or something completely different.
 Different approaches have been used across studies.
-To generalise, we will denote this as location of comparability, denoted by $(\phi'', \lambda'', t'')$ .
+To generalise, we will denote this as location of comparability, denoted by (φ'', λ'', t'') .
 To sample to this location, often some re-sampling must be done including area transfer/averaging.
 This is included in the +0 term.
 Furthermore, there can be cases where the trajectories do not match well, which is also included in the +0 term along with the question of representation.
 The measurement function for an individual along-track FRM observations now reads showing the correction for drift.
 More generally, the along-track freeboard may be obtained by combining multiple measurements calculated with equation (7.14), through a combination function.
 This could, for example, be a local mean, median or minimum to account for the fact that the satellite footprint is much larger than the aircraft footprint and several aircraft observations need to be combined (before, or after, drift correction).
 A general form of the equation would be:

-$$FB{\rm AT}^{\rm FRM}(\phi'',\lambda'',t'') = FB{\rm Ku}^{\rm FRM}(\phi_0,\lambda_0,t_0) - C{\rm DRIFT}(\phi_0 - \phi'',\lambda_0 - \lambda'',t_0 - t'') + 0 \tag{7.14}$$ where $f{\text{comb}}$ represents the combination function, and bold is used to represent a vector of individual observations.
+$$FB{\rm AT}^{\rm FRM}(\phi'',\lambda'',t'') = FB{\rm Ku}^{\rm FRM}(\phi_0,\lambda_0,t_0) - C{\rm DRIFT}(\phi_0 - \phi'',\lambda_0 - \lambda'',t_0 - t'') + 0$$ (7.14)